Managing your Coverage

 |$75 per person||$125 per person||$175 per person|

 If you’re planning to work past the age of 65, you can continue some of your existing benefit coverage as long as you’re actively working at the time that you turn 65.
 Please note that if you're eligible to continue your benefit coverage, the following rules and limitations apply:

-- Your benefits can be extended up to age 70 as long as you remain actively working
+- Your benefits can be extended up to the June 30 following your 70th birthday as long as you remain actively working

 - Your coverage remains at the same level/plan you had prior to turning 65 but shifts to be the plan that pays second when you have coverage available through government-sponsored seniors’ health programs like Alberta’s Coverage for Seniors plan